 {286}

-What Has Been Acknowledged?

-*Or, The State Of The Controversy About Elders, Followed By

-A Short Answer To An Article Of Mons.
-De Gasparin*|
+WHAT HAS BEEN ACKNOWLEDGED?
+OR, THE STATE OF THE CONTROVERSY ABOUT ELDERS, FOLLOWED BY A SHORT ANSWER TO AN ARTICLE OF MONS.
+DE GASPARIN¦

-You need not fear, sir, that in making some remarks on the occasion of your &#8220;Dernier Mot&#8221; (Last Word) I am attacking you afresh.
+You need not fear, sir, that in making some remarks on the occasion of your "Dernier Mot" (Last Word) I am attacking you afresh.
 That which led me to take up my pen again is the summary you have given of the state of the controversy.
 I wish to assert and state what that state is, and my position with regard to it.

 It even appears to me that your pamphlet shews a certain compunction with regard to the contents of the preceding one.
 The least appearance of such a spirit should be, for a Christian, a signal for abstaining from anything which might hinder the return of the heart to better feelings, and destroy the first germs of such a return by irritating afresh him in whom God acts by His Spirit.
 This single reason would suffice for my not pursuing the path of accusation, even where you might afresh give occasion for it.
 It is this which decides me.
 But, in the second place, if this decisive reason did not exist, I have told you that you should be safe from all attack on my part; and I keep to what I have said.